 Duke Kahanamoku was born at the turn of the 20th century.
 He is credited with reviving surfing in Hawaii after missionaries outlawed the sport for being immoral.
 And the man swam in the Olympics for the United States long before Hawaii officially became a state.

-He took home the gold for the Red, White and Blue on multiple occasions, and he became so popular they he joined a worldwide swimming exhibition tour.
+He took home the gold for the Red, White, and Blue on multiple occasions, and he became so popular they joined a worldwide swimming exhibition tour.
 Crowds gathered in all corners of the planet to watch the Duke swim, but he had ulterior motives.
 He packed his board and he planned on showing everyone the sport of surfing.

 Surfing caught on like wildfire, and now it’s one of the world’s most popular sports.
 And it’s all thanks to the Duke.
 Fortunately, the Duke lived long enough to see Hawaii become a state, and he lived the rest of his life on the island of Oahu where he became a popular sheriff.
 He also starred in a few movies along the way.